phaag/nfdump/README.md

 Please not: You need a legitimate Maxmind account (free or payed) in order to download the files.

-__sfcapd__ - sflow collector daemon
-scfapd collects sflow data and stores it into nfcapd comaptible files.
-"sfcapd includes sFlow(TM) code, freely available from https://github.com/sflow/sflowtool.
+__ft2nfdump__ - flow-tools flow converter
+ft2nfdump converts flow-tools data into nfdump format.

 __nfprofile__ - netflow profiler.
 Required by NfSen
 Reads the netflow data from the files stored by nfcapd.
 Filters the